adinasarapu/adinasarapu.github.io/_posts/2023-02-20-blog-somalogic-proteomics.md

   - MS-based Proteomics

 ---
 The aptamer-based [SomaScan®](https://somalogic.com) assay is one of the popular methods of measuring abundances of protein targets.
 There is very little information on correlation between mass spectrometry (MS)-based proteomics, SOMAscan and Olink assays; Olink is another popular high throughput antibody-based platform.
 Some studies also reported a measurement variation between those platforms.
+In general aptamers/SOMAmers are selected against target proteins in their native conformation and in some cases against a functional protein with “known” post translational modifications (PTMs).
+It’s well known that novel PTMs (pathogen or disease-induced) can impact the protein structure, electrophilicity and interactions with proteins.
+The other main disadvantage is quantification which is based on DNA microarray chips (background noise).
+The main advantage are lower cost and data analysis.

 **Table 1**.
 Overview of common proteomic platforms (Jiang W et al, Cancers, 2022).